 “Hope is the thing with feathers / That perches in the soul / And sings the tune without the words / And never stops at all.”
 Emily Dickinson

-Our journey back to Warsaw becomes a kind of farce, involving cancelled bus, train fines, a taxi, a hotel that we can’t get into and which when we do, well after midnight, has no running water.
-But I do get home, and once I am there I know something has shifted in me, but I can't articulate what it is or what it means.
-And then this month I went to Madrid on holiday and we went to the Museo de Prado and saw Fransisco de Goya paintings in real life and something clicked.
+Our journey back to Warsaw becomes a kind of endless repetition of this lurch between despair and hope, involving a cancelled bus, a missed train, a rogue taxi, train fines, information desks with no information, a hotel that we can’t get into and which when we do, well after midnight, has no running water.
+But I do get home, safe and sound.

+Once I am there I know something has shifted in me, but I can't articulate what it is or what it means.
+And then I went to Madrid and saw Fransisco de Goya paintings in real life and something clicked.

 Then I saw the enormous ‘Los Fusilamientos del 2 de Mayo de 1808’.
 A scene depicting the death by firing squad of civilians who had attempted to defend Madrid from the French in the war for independence: